apache/pulsar/site2/docs/client-libraries-cpp.md

 $ make
 ```

-The resulting files, `libpulsar.so` and `libpulsar.a` will be placed in the `lib` folder of the repo.
-The tools `perfProducer` and `perfConsumer` will be placed in the `perf` directory.
+With a successful installation, the files `libpulsar.so` and `libpulsar.a` will be in the `lib` folder of the repository.
+The tools `perfProducer` and `perfConsumer` will be in the `perf` directory.

 ### Install Dependencies

 > Since 2.1.0 release, Pulsar ships pre-built RPM and Debian packages.
 You can download and install those packages directly.

-Four kinds of libraries `libpulsar.so` / `libpulsarnossl.so` / `libpulsar.a` / `libpulsarwithdeps.a` are included in your `/usr/lib` after rpm/deb being downloaded and installed.
+The `libpulsar.so`, `libpulsarnossl.so`, `libpulsar.a`, and `libpulsarwithdeps.a` libraries are included in your `/usr/lib` after RPM or DEB being downloaded and installed.

 By default, they are built under code path `${PULSAR_HOME}/pulsar-client-cpp`.
-You can use this command:
+The building command is as below.
  `cmake . -DBUILD_TESTS=OFF -DLINK_STATIC=ON && make pulsarShared pulsarSharedNossl pulsarStatic pulsarStaticWithDeps -j 3`.

-These libraries rely on some other libraries, if you want to get detailed version of dependencies, please reference [rpm](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/pkg/rpm/Dockerfile) or [deb](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/pkg/deb/Dockerfile) files.
+These libraries rely on some other libraries, if you want to get detailed version of dependencies, see [RPM](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/pkg/rpm/Dockerfile) or [DEB](https://github.com/apache/pulsar/blob/master/pulsar-client-cpp/pkg/deb/Dockerfile) files.

 1. `libpulsar.so` is a shared library, which contains statically linked `boost` and `openssl`.
 It also dynamically links all other needed libraries.
-Below is the command to use this Pulsar library:
+Below is the command to use this Pulsar library.

 ```bash
  g++ --std=c++11  PulsarTest.cpp -o test /usr/lib/libpulsar.so -I/usr/local/ssl/include
 ```

-2. `libpulsarnossl.so` is a shared library that similar to `libpulsar.so` except that the libraries `openssl` and `crypto` are dynamically linked.
-Below is the command to use this Pulsar library:
+2. `libpulsarnossl.so` is a shared library, similar to `libpulsar.so` except that the libraries `openssl` and `crypto` are dynamically linked.
+Below is the command to use this Pulsar library.

 ```bash
  g++ --std=c++11  PulsarTest.cpp -o test /usr/lib/libpulsarnossl.so -lssl -lcrypto -I/usr/local/ssl/include -L/usr/local/ssl/lib
 ```

-3. `libpulsar.a` is the static library.
+3. `libpulsar.a` is a static library.
 You need load dependencies before using this library.
-Below is the command to use this Pulsar library:
+Below is the command to use this Pulsar library.

 ```bash
  g++ --std=c++11  PulsarTest.cpp -o test /usr/lib/libpulsar.a -lssl -lcrypto -ldl -lpthread  -I/usr/local/ssl/include -L/usr/local/ssl/lib -lboost_system -lboost_regex -lcurl -lprotobuf -lzstd -lz
 ```

 4. `libpulsarwithdeps.a` is a static library, based on `libpulsar.a`.
 It is archived in the dependencies of `libboost_regex`, `libboost_system`, `libcurl`, `libprotobuf`, `libzstd` and `libz`.
-Below is the command to use this Pulsar library:
+Below is the command to use this Pulsar library.

 ```bash
  g++ --std=c++11  PulsarTest.cpp -o test /usr/lib/libpulsarwithdeps.a -lssl -lcrypto -ldl -lpthread  -I/usr/local/ssl/include -L/usr/local/ssl/lib
 ```
-`libpulsarwithdeps.a` does not include library openssl related libraries `libssl` and `libcrypto`, because these 2 libraries are related to security.
+`libpulsarwithdeps.a` does not include library openssl related libraries `libssl` and `libcrypto`, because these two libraries are related to security.
 It is more reasonable and easier to use the versions provided by the local system to handle security issues and upgrade libraries.

 ### Install RPM